kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image077.png)

 Next, we will edit the third mapping: the one to "ftpReadZippedHDLFileBased64".
-Click on the corresponding pen icon.
+This step maps the file name and directory from the output of Step 7 to the input of Step 9.
+Click on the corresponding pen icon to edit.

 ![](images/300/RC_image078.png)